khaldi-med/devops_with_docker_course/part-1/ex-1.14/README.md

 ## Fro the frontend part

-* The commend used to run:
+* The commends used to run:

  `` docker build -t front-app .``